matiaszanolli/devinyl/README.md

 optional arguments:
+    -h, --help            show this help message and exit --fast                (NEW) Fast mode - Runs half of the process.
+Gets a decent result at half the processing time, yet the result is not as clean as doing the full process
-    -h, --help            show this help message and exit --no_limiter          Disables the limiter at the final stage of processing --dont_normalize      Disables normalization, if --no_limiter is set.
+    --no_limiter          Disables the limiter at the final stage of processing --dont_normalize      Disables normalization, if --no_limiter is set.
 ```